Rando User GuideRando User Guide

 Free vs Pro

-Free users get 25 slideshow image views per app session to experience the feature.
+Free users get 5 minutes of slideshow viewing time per app session to experience the feature.

 Pro users get unlimited slideshow with all advanced features.